sashahe/litiengine/REPORT.md

 </table>

 ## Existing test cases relating to refactored code
+There are two test cases that test initialization of an ability and the effect of an ability on a different entity.
+The actual requirements that are tested are not documented.

 ## The refactoring carried out (Not Done: Add description of UML diagram)
 Description of the [UML diagram](https://github.com/sashahe/litiengine/blob/issue/115/AbilitiesUML.png).